 Right now, I cannot honestly recommend the Ego Nexus Power Station.
 Whereas it is an interesting concept, there are simply too many better alternatives on the market today for clean, renewable, portable electricity.
 Below, I’m going to suggest a few portable power stations that beat out the Ego Nexus in price, capabilities, and more.

-The Best Alternatives for the Ego Nexus Power Station
+Top 4 Alternatives for the Ego Nexus Power Station

 Although I’ve mentioned a few of these power stations above, here is a quick look at some of the best Ego Nexus Power Station alternatives.